Key Takeaways

 Washington law requires repairs to addressed in certain timelines:

-Emergency repairs: 24 hours after receiving notice from the tenant.
+Emergency repairs: 24 hours after receiving written notice from the tenant.
 These are for heat and plumbing issues, as well as any essential appliances (fridge, stove etc.)

 All other repairs should begin within 10 days of the landlord being notified.